3 min read

 We have also added support for the following scenarios:

 - Azure portal experience for new disk sizes up to 32 TiB

 - Resize your existing Managed Disks up to 32 TiB using Powershell and CLI

-Our next step is to enable the preview of Azure Backup for larger disk sizes providing you full coverage for enterprise backup scenarios by the end of May 2019.
+We have enabled Azure Backup for larger disk sizes providing you full coverage for enterprise backup scenarios.
 Similarly, Azure Site Recovery support for on-premises to Azure, and Azure to Azure Disaster Recovery will be extended to all disk sizes soon.